- Home

 Know your options

 Understanding the disease, the available treatments, possible side effects and any extra costs can help you weigh up the options and make a well-informed decision.
-Check if the specialist is part of a multidisciplinary team and if the treatment centre is the most appropriate one for you – you may be able to have treatment closer to home, or it might be worth travelling to a centre that specialises in a particular treatment.
+Check if the doctor is part of a multidisciplinary team and if the treatment centre is the most appropriate one for you – you may be able to have treatment closer to home, or it might be worth travelling to a centre that specialises in a particular treatment.

 Record the details